desktopofsamuel/portfolio-v1/src/blogs/2018-12-03 Lessons Iearned from personal project/index.md

 There is no better time to start your personal project than today.
 I have been living in the bubble of agency model for years taking client projects.
 There were regrets and compromises accommodating with clients’ need and reality.
 I have always wondered the decision that I would make if I'm in charge.

 So, when the idea of building a design resources site strikes me, I immediately started to test out the idea all by myself.
 I put aside all the standard design workflow in my agency.
 No more writing specs, no more wireframing.
-There was a few mockups created.
+There were a few mockups created.
 And I built a prototype purely using Webflow.

 It's called Today Dojo, aiming to provide daily resources for designers and creators to step up their game.

 ###Quick iteration meaning to adapt faster and better.

 I have pivoted 2 times and then rewrote the whole site for once.
-The initial idea was to build a browser extension that deliver daily resources to new tab.
-But the idea has scaled down to a website first, since content is all that matters.
+The initial idea was to build a browser extension that delivers daily resources to users' new tab.
+But the idea has scaled down to a website first, since the content is all that matters.

 So I used Webflow to experiment the whole project with its own CMS and hosting.
 Webflow excels at building launch-ready websites instead of static mock-ups.
-Its customised CMS allows me to setup the database with rich media.
+Its customised CMS allows me to set up the database with rich media.
 Photos, text, link and date, reference entries (tags and categories) can be previewed instantly.

 ###The sooner I kickstart operation, sooner I realise real problems.